ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 **Note:** OONI Probe will **only test as many websites as it’s able to test within 90 seconds** when you click “Run” (either from the Dashboard or from the Websites card).
 These websites (which are tested within 90 seconds) are randomly selected from the [global](https://github.com/citizenlab/test-lists/blob/master/lists/global.csv) and (relevant) [country-specific](https://github.com/citizenlab/test-lists/tree/master/lists) test lists.
 Every time you click “Run”, you will test a different, random selection of websites (from the global and country-specific test lists) within 90 seconds.
 Therefore, the more times you click “Run”, the more websites you will test.

-If you would like to test a larger selection of websites, or test entirely different websites, please refer to the “Customizing website testing” section of this guide.
+If you would like to test a larger selection of websites, or test entirely different websites, please refer to the [Customizing website testing](https://ooni.org/support/ooni-probe-desktop#customizing-your-website-testing) section of this guide.

 ### Measuring the blocking of instant messaging apps